seesmof/Codewell-Components-Webapp/pages/spense-landing-page/README.md

 ## About

 This is a solution to one of the Codewell challenges, which contains a nice landing page.
-Enjoy
+Made with HTML and TailwindCSS

 ## Screenshots